ThemeHackers/jax_tpus_benchmark_physics_simulation/README.md

 -----

 # JAX TPU Benchmark & Physics Simulation 🚀

-This project provides a comprehensive benchmark script designed to measure and analyze the performance of JAX on Google Cloud TPUs.
-It focuses on 2D matrix and 3D tensor computations, offering insights into performance scaling from single-core (JIT) to multi-core (PMAP) operations.
+This project provides a comprehensive benchmark script (`tpus_benchmark_v3.py`) designed to measure and analyze the performance of JAX on Google Cloud TPUs.
+It has been expanded to test a wider variety of computations, including 2D/3D matrix operations, 2D/3D FFT, and memory bandwidth, offering insights into performance scaling from single-core (JIT) to multi-core (PMAP) operations.

+This project also includes several physics simulation scripts accelerated with JAX, such as an N-Body black hole merger simulation (`nbody_bh_merger_sim.py`) and a Molecular Dynamics simulation (`molecular_dynamics_jax.py`).

   - I was invited to participate in the TPU research and development for the TRC project.
   - Since there is a lot of competition for resources here, I got v4-8 (Immediately) , v4-32 (Queued Resources).
 (The chip is included in the project so it's free.)
   - And I tested using 300$ credit with v3-8 , v2-8.
 (Chips from using 300$ credits)
   - So within this project code I have tested the following: v2-8, v3-8, v4-8 and I think other chips should work as well, but not sure for v6e, v5e chips because I have tested and there are bugs from jax lib and many others.
   - Actually, there are other chips but I can't ask for them because they are full.
   - And most importantly, you may find that the installation completes and checks, but a RuntimeError occurs, which means that the TPU was not found on the hardware for that chip.
 This is a bug in the library, which is not user-resolved.
 I've encountered this problem many times, but within this project, what I specified works, and what is not specified means it doesn't work, I think.

 ## ✨ Key Features

-  * **Dual-Mode Benchmarking:** Tests both 2D matrix operations (`jnp.dot`) and 3D tensor operations (`jnp.matmul`) to simulate different types of workloads.
+  * **Multi-Mode Benchmarking:** Tests a diverse set of operations:
+      * 2D Matrix Operations (`jnp.dot`)
+      * 3D Tensor Operations (`jnp.matmul`)
+      * 2D & 3D FFT (`jnp.fft.fftn`)
+      * Memory Bandwidth (`jnp.copy`, `jnp.sum`)
+  * **Physics Simulation Examples:**
+      * **N-Body Black Hole Merger**: Simulates N-body dynamics (e.g., 3-body), generates gravitational waveforms, and computes Lyapunov exponents for chaos analysis using JAX ODE integration.
+      * **Molecular Dynamics**: A pure JAX implementation of a 2D Lennard-Jones fluid simulation using a JIT-compiled Verlet integrator, complete with equilibration and production runs.
-  * **Multi-Core Scaling Analysis:** Automatically runs benchmarks on a single core (using `jax.jit`) and scales up to 4 cores and all available cores (using `jax.pmap`) to evaluate parallel processing efficiency.
+  * **Multi-Core Scaling Analysis:** Automatically runs benchmarks on a single core (using `jax.jit`) and scales up to all available cores (using `jax.pmap`) to evaluate parallel processing efficiency.
   * **System & Device Introspection:**
       * Gathers detailed system information, including OS, CPU, Python version, and total system RAM.
       * Lists all available JAX devices, their types (e.g., TPU), platform, and available accelerator memory.